are instrumental methods of detection so useful?

 tube or column wound around inside a thermostated oven.

-the immobile phase or stationary phase, which doesn't move), but only temporarily.
-However different
+the immobile phase or stationary phase - which doesn't move.

-substances are held back, or 'retained', for different times so that
+substances in the mixture and the column material, they are held back, or 'retained', for different times so that

 the mixture separates out in the carrier gas stream.

 between the stationary and mobile phases and the separation of the

 components of a mixture by chromatography depends on the

 distribution of the components in the sample between the mobile and stationary